Last Updated on February 17, 2025 by Admin

 What is the purpose of food processing?

-Well-processed food products may be more attractive and could fetch the better market value.
+Well-processed food products may be more attractive and could fetch a better market value.
 They may be found in the market in various types, offering customers several options.
 Processed foods can have a long shelf life and retain nutritional value.

 The purpose behind the food processing process can be wide-ranging; some of it is mentioned below –